aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.canvas/icanvasrenderingcontext2d/clip/_index.md

 ---
 title: ICanvasRenderingContext2D.Clip
 second_title: Aspose.HTML for .NET API Reference
-description: ICanvasRenderingContext2D method.
+description: ICanvasRenderingContext2D Clip method.
 Creates a new clipping region by calculating the intersection of the current clipping region and the area described by the path using the non-zero winding number rule.
 Open subpaths must be implicitly closed when computing the clipping region without affecting the actual subpaths.
 The new clipping region replaces the current clipping region
 type: docs
 weight: 150
 url: /net/aspose.html.dom.canvas/icanvasrenderingcontext2d/clip/